TomAugspurger/ourtravels/content/munich.md

 <iframe src="https://www.flickr.com/photos/81581328@N02/14573726607/in/set-72157645563348360/player/" width="640" height="433" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Our tour guide, Amanda, has been doing this for 4 years and was one of the best we've had.
 She took us around the city covering the founding of Munich, the various plagues to hit it, its role in the World Wars and the Nazi party, and its post-war history.
-And of course, the Haufbrau Haus
+And of course, the Hofbrauhaus.

 <iframe src="https://www.flickr.com/photos/81581328@N02/14757008221/in/set-72157645563348360/player/" width="640" height="433" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>